Core libraries that we release regularly

 TcMenu - IoT ready menu designer and library for Arduino and mbed

-TcMenu is a modular, IoT ready multi level menu library for Raspberry PI, Arduino and mbed supporting many input, display and IoT / remote interfaces.
+TcMenu is a modular, IoT ready multi level menu library for Arduino, mbed and many more platforms supporting many input, display and IoT / remote interfaces.
 It makes presenting configuration, status and operational information much easier.
-Start by building out your systems state represented by menu-items in the Designer UI.
-Then, run Code Generator which outputs code for the selected board.
-Finally, compile the code using your favourite IDE and test on your device.
+It is Apache licensed and commercial support is available from us.
+Start by working out what information and state is to be represented in the Designer UI.
+Take inspiration from the Arduino menu examples.
+Then, run Code Generator which outputs code for the selected board ready for use in an IDE.

 IO Abstraction library